 Current status quo would be maintained.
-This option would represent a lost opportunity in terms of the creation of employment and business opportunities and the provision of housing and community facilities.
+This option would represent a lost opportunity in terms of the benefits associated with the provision of housing and employment opportunities.

 Recommended mitigation measures

 The developer and or contractors cannot be held responsible for the off-site, after-hours behaviour of all construction employees.
 However, the contractors appointed by the developer should ensure that all workers employed on the project are informed at the outset of the construction phase that any construction workers found guilty of theft will be dismissed and charged.
 All dismissals must be in accordance with South African labour legislation.
 In addition, the following mitigation measures are recommended.
 These recommendations apply to the construction of the bulk infrastructure on the site and the establishment of housing: